This post underwent a major edit on 8/8/21. tl;dr version of this post:

 - The absurdly-named “juris doctor” is not a doctorate, it is a survey course.
 It can be learned through book study or online just as easily as in person.

 - Despite the lofty name of the degree, in any given year up to 20% or more of the country’s juris doctor graduates fail to master the material and this translates into failure on the bar exam on the first attempt.
 The pass rate varies widely by state and by date of administration; California’s Feb 2020 bar pass rate was a mere 26%, for example, where its July 2019 pass rate was (a still very low) 50%.
-Although this increases to 90 per cent. on a two year timeframe for ABA-accredited graduates on a national basis, we should assume a lower pass rate overall, and a considerably lower pass rate for schools without ABA accreditation.
+Although in 2021 this increased to nearly 80% on the first attempt and 90 per cent. on a two year timeframe for ABA-accredited graduates on a national basis, this number varies widely year to year, there is a a lower pass rate in jurisdictions with higher cut scores, and a considerably lower pass rate for schools lacking ABA accreditation or at the lower end of the rankings.

 - Legal academics propose to address the issue of students who cannot pass the bar by making a juris doctor, not bar passage, the prerequisite for professional licensure, plus either extra courses or a period of supervised apprenticeship.